 Operation of the Protection of Movable Cultural Heritage Act 1986

-The National Cultural Heritage Control List sets out the categories of objects classed as Australian protected objects.
-The criteria (which define the categories) include: historical association; cultural significance to Australia; representation in an Australian public collection; age and financial thresholds.
+The National Cultural Heritage Control List sets out the categories of objects classed as Australian protected objects and the criteria defining each of these categories.
+These criteria include historical association, cultural significance to Australia, representation in an Australian public collection, age and financial thresholds.
 The control list includes Class A and Class B objects.

 Class A objects are significant Australian heritage objects that cannot normally be exported from Australia.
 They include:

-If a Class A object is not in Australia and a person wishes to temporarily import it, the minister may grant a certificate authorising its subsequent export.
+If a Class A object is not in Australia and a person wishes to temporarily import the object, the minister may grant a certificate authorising the subsequent export of the object.

-Class B objects that may be exported subject to a permit, include:
+Class B objects which may be exported subject to a permit include:

 - archaeological objects